 COUNCIL MEETNG DATES

-Please note meetings are on Wednesdays
+Please note meetings are aimed for being

-where possible, due to the Village Hall availability.
+to the Village Hall availability.

 Unless otherwise stated, all Parish Council meetings